processing/art-plus-code/_curriculum/04-02-Lessons.md

 ```

-### This Unit is called “Data Art” for a reason..

-Even if we’re not yet utilizing large data models (like in machine learning) , spreadsheets of data (ie. sheetsDB), or open-source databases to make art — we’re still using data!~

 **console.log()**

 There is a cool function called console.log() in p5.js which is great to use for debugging your code.
 Console.log() can be used in a variety of ways, from adding it to places to check if the code you’ve written is working as you intended, or in this case, to see what is stored inside a variable!